geodynamics/Rayleigh/doc/source/User_Guide/model_setup.rst

 focus on generating basic output, but we refer the user to the section :ref:`plotting` and :ref:`quantityCodes` for more information.

-Rayleigh can compute the quanties listed in :ref:`quantityCodes` in a variety of averages, slices, and spectra, which are collectively called data products.
+Rayleigh can compute the quantities listed in :ref:`quantityCodes` in a variety of averages, slices, and spectra, which are collectively called data products.
 These are sorted by Rayleigh into directories as
 follows: